webIV3/Yet-Another-Plumber-Platformer/README.md

 # Yet-Another-Plumber-Platformer
- First videogame programmed with Unity.
+ First video game programmed with Unity.

+ CONTROLS

+ (Keyboard and XInput controller)

+ A D, Left and Right arrow keys, Left joystick: Move player Spacebar, W, A button: Jump
+ Escape: Pause game

+ Programmed by webIV3
+ Level design by webIV3 and Jorge Ferreira
  Assets taken from Super Mario, owned by Nintendo.